ImageMagick/Usage-Markdown/crop/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > :REMINDER:
-> The above uses a UNIX command line shell feature for 'command-substitution' method using back-quotes '`` `...` ``' to insert the generated "`-crop`" argument into the outer "`convert`" command.
+> The above uses a Unix command line shell feature for 'command-substitution' method using back-quotes '`` `...` ``' to insert the generated "`-crop`" argument into the outer "`convert`" command.
 >
 > You can do this in a [Windows Batch Script](../api/#windows), using a special `FOR..DO` construct.
 > Follow the above link for details.